honased/Chocolatey-Interview/README.md

 ## Final Remarks
 Feel free to download and tinker with any of the code.
 I would be interested in seeing these methods fully tested to their extent.

+Click [here](https://trello.com/b/2K1Fybrj) to view the Trello board I used while working on the interview.

 Finally, thank you to Chocolatey for providing me with the opportunity to interview with their company.